The FJ Summit has now officially ended. This page remains here for reference of the great times we had.

-The fund raising has allowed the FJ Summit to give over $90,000 over the last 10 years to a number of deserving organizations, including Stay The Trail, Ouray Mountain Rescue, the local fire fighters and sheriff’s department, and two named “FJ Summit” college scholarships to deserving local high school students.
+The fund raising has allowed the FJ Summit to give over $180,000 to a number of deserving organizations, including Stay The Trail, Ouray Mountain Rescue, the local fire fighters and sheriff’s department, and two “FJ Summit” college scholarships to deserving local high school students.

 The FJ Summit caters to more than just the off-road driver; it strives to be an entire vacation for the entire family.
 To do this, the FJ Summit is hosted in the beautiful, visitor-friendly mountain town of Ouray, Colorado.
 When participants are not on the trails, the FJ Summit provides a number of amenities including catered dinners, a kid’s raffle and classes and clinics to help ensure that everyone learns and grows in this sport.
 We add to that a substantial vendor presence to create an industry event where vendors can meet and promote their products to a willing congregation of customers.
 Outside of the FJ Summit, the town has hot springs, artist galleries, shopping, horseback riding, and hiking.

-Sponsor communicator, staff motivator, God fearing, Austin, Texas-based, family loving, 100 Series Land Cruiser driving leader!
-Tasked with putting together a rock solid crew of new directors at Summit 2012, He succeeded with the great group of guys listed below.
-Without the help of Jonathan, Chris and James, along with retired directors Ty, Tim and Seth this event would not be possible.
-Special thanks go out to Matt’s wife Kathy and their kids, Penelope, Emma and Luke for all their hard work and support!
+Sponsor communicator, staff motivator, God fearing, family loving, 200 Series Land Cruiser driving, Austin, Texas based Eleven-time Summit attendee!
+In 2012, he was tasked with putting together a rock-solid crew of new directors and succeeded with a fantastic team.
+Matt would like to thank everyone from attendees to volunteers for their support in making the FJ Summit simply the BEST event to be a part of.
+Special thanks go out to Matt’s wife, Kathy, and their kids, Penelope, Emma and Luke, for all their hard work and support!

 A very special thanks go out to the families of all the directors for their support.
 The Summit takes months of planning and sometimes that planning goes way into the night.
 Without their support and understanding, the Summit not be possible.